Zyoh/UdonSharp-Scripts/README.md

 #### > OnInteractAnimationPlayer.cs

-Allows players to trigger animations from assigned `animator` via interacting with object, which has current script in it.
+Triggers the animation from assigned `animator` when interacting with the object containing the script.

 # Used libraries